lab1092/blender-manual_ja/manual/render/freestyle/parameter_editor/line_style/strokes.rst

    Dashes Line UI

-By enabling the :guilabel:`Dashed Line` check box, you can specify three pairs of dash and gap lengths.
+By enabling the *Dashed Line* check box, you can specify three pairs of dash and gap lengths.
 Dash values define the lengths of dash strokes, while gap values specify intervals between two dashes.